 In the modern business age, a loss of connection can impact a company more than nearly anything else.
 Events ranging from power cuts, web hosting supplier and date centre outages, and more, can cause a business to be unable to operate for a prolonged period of time.
 As a result, business interruption claims centred around connectivity issues are growing exponentially year on year.

-Cyber security threats are one of the fastest growing business interruption causes today.
-The widespread adoption and reliance on technology in the business world have led to a growing importance in cyber security.
+Cyber security threats are one of the fastest growing causes of business interruption today.
+Formerly a fairly niche threat to most companies, the widespread adoption and reliance on technology in the business world this century has led to a growing importance in cyber security.

 The risk of cyber attacks rises exponentially year on year as more firms shift their operations to focus more on technology than ever before.